 The perception of alien symbols during psychedelic experiences is not universal; it can occur in some experiences but not in others.
 Yet when they do occur, they can present an opportunity for creative or inspired individuals to bring these symbols – or some semblance of them – back to the real world in the form of drawings, paintings, or digital art.

-It is intriguing to note that the VWFA is next to the area of the brain (the fusiform face area) that processes faces – and both areas seem to be connected.
+It is intriguing to note that the VWFA is next to the area of the brain (the fusiform face area) that processes faces – and the former is involved in memory encoding of both words and faces.
 Might this have something to do with why asemic writing can turn out to be pareidolic, having the appearance of both writing and faces?
 Perhaps both brain regions are engaged in the creation of pareidolic asemic writing.
 There are, however, several brain areas involved in writing tasks.
 Would all the regions activated in writing meaningful words also be activated in the case of writing asemic xenoglyphs?

 For whatever reason, I find there is something therapeutic and satisfying about drawing alien symbols.
 Maybe it is to do with the mindfulness and focus involved in making these glyphs symmetric, clean, and intricate, as well as creating something novel, unusual, and aesthetically pleasing.
 Normally, writing is considered therapeutic because it allows you to express your thoughts and get them off your chest.
 But there is some research indicating that asemic writing can be therapeutic, too, by facilitating self-expression and temporarily improving mood.
 This matches my experience.
 For me, there is a joy in meaningless writing, especially when imagining it belonging to an alien civilisation.

 Have you looked at Allison Grey’s alphabet?